 SUMMARY OF THE POSITION:

-The GIS Planner is responsible for developing synergy between GIS concepts and regional planning activities with all staff at NIRPC, including assistance to member communities, stakeholders and partners associated with NIRPC’s role as the Metropolitan Planning Organization (MPO) for Lake, Porter, and LaPorte Counties in Indiana.
+The Programming and Grant Assistant will report to the Chief Financial Officer and is responsible for supporting the Transportation and Finance Team’s transportation investment programming and transit grants associated with NIRPC’s role as the Metropolitan Planning Organization (MPO) for Lake, Porter, and LaPorte Counties in Indiana.
 The selected candidate will:

 - Creativity and critical thinking skills

 - Ability to work independently and on a team

 - Good customer service to internal and external clients